SherzodYSH/sysadmin.uz/README.md

 Most likely, you already have Apache2 and MySQL installed on your server.
 If not, you can quickly install them with

 $ sudo apt update
-$sudo apt install apache2
+$ sudo apt install apache2
 $ sudo apt install mariadb-server

 Before setting up a new user and database, you should secure your MySQL server (again, you can skip this step if you already have used MySQL before)